 How to play with your cat.

-Cats are natural hunters, so it makes sense that the best way to get your cat moving and playing is to stimulate her predatory instincts.
-Small, motorized, remote-controlled and battery-powered mice are great for capturing your cat’s attention and then getting her to stalk, pounce and chase.
+Cats are natural hunters, so it makes sense that the best way to get your cat moving and playing is to stimulate their predatory instincts.
+Small, motorized, remote-controlled and battery-powered mice are great for capturing your cat’s attention and then getting them to stalk, pounce and chase.
 Feather toys, which are often attached to the end of a wand or string, are good bird replicas for your feline friend to stalk and even snatch from the air.
 Yet another favorite is the laser pointer, which can imitate a bug for your cat to hunt and chase.
 Just be sure to avoid pointing the light directly into your cat’s eyes.

 For those times when you’re not home, you’ll want to have toys that your cat can throw around, such as small mice (with or without catnip), or swat, such as crinkle and rattle balls.
 Interactive toy puzzles that challenge cats to get to treats through different openings can keep your kitty entertained and mentally stimulated.

 Remember to introduce new toys, or at least alternate toys, occasionally to keep your cat from becoming bored.
-And you also need to let her catch the “prey” from time to time.
+And you also need to let them catch the “prey” from time to time.
 Both of these practices will keep playtime interesting for your kitty.

 A quick word about playtime for cats with health issues.

 If you have a tubby tabby, introduce exercise gently and gradually to avoid injury.
 Overweight and obese cats can damage their joints if they do too much too fast.
 Plus, these cats may not have enough stamina for even 10 minutes of playtime, so start gradually.
 And hold off on stair running and jumping until your cat has lost some weight.